 Proton-pump inhibitors (PPIs) are prescribed to treat various gastrointestinal health issues, including everything from heartburn and gas to Zollinger-Ellison syndrome, a condition in which the pancreas makes too much gastric acid and can lead to ulcers.
 The most popular PPIs include Nexium, Prilosec and Prevacid, all of which have been the subject of studies indicating that they put patients at a higher risk of heart attack.

-Although many women may not be aware of the risk, certain types of birth control are known to cause deep-vein thrombosis – that is, blood clots that can lead to stroke, pulmonary embolism, and heart attack.
+Although many women may not be aware of the risk, certain types of birth control are known to cause deep-vein thrombosis – that is, blood clots that can lead to greater risk of stroke, pulmonary embolism, and heart attack.
 Specifically, hormone-based birth control containing estrogen can as much as double the risk of heart attack, according to a Danish study from 2012 that looked at the medical histories of more than 1.6 million women who took birth control over a 20-year period.
 Note that while there is an increased risk of heart disease in women who take hormonal birth control, the overall risk of heart attack is still low in women of reproductive age.

 Testosterone Replacement Therapy

 Men who use products like AndroGel or Androderm to treat low testosterone could be at a higher risk of developing cardiovascular disease, in addition to stroke and prostate cancer.
 While early studies have been questioned due to potential design flaws or small sample sizes, more recent studies have called for additional trials that look specifically at the side effects of testosterone therapy.
 While the exact risk is still yet to be measured, the FDA was concerned enough to require updates to the labels of testosterone replacement therapy drugs in 2015.

 In addition to the medications listed above, some medical devices also can increase the risk of heart attacks and the development of cardiovascular disease.